College of Law

 Building on its highly ranked environmental law program, Florida State Law offers a Master of Laws (LLM) in Environmental Law and Policy, which gives Juris Doctor (JD) holders the opportunity to concentrate in or enhance their knowledge of environmental law, land use law, and energy law.
 The LLM in Environmental Law degree requires students to complete twenty-four credit hours, within three years (an Environmental LLM student may not take more than thirty-five law credit hours).

-The College of Law offers a Juris Master (JM), a one-year master's program in law that is intended for those who possess a bachelor's degree and who want to advance their careers with a year of legal studies and training.
+The College of Law offers a Juris Master (JM), a one-year master's program in law that is intended for those who possess a bachelor's degree and who want to advance their careers with a year of legal and regulatory compliance training.
 The program is flexible with few required courses – students can tailor their curriculum for their specific professional advancement goals.
 The Juris Master degree requires students to complete thirty credit hours, within three years (a JM student may not take more than forty-five law credit hours).
 The Juris Master program can be completed on-campus or online.
 The latter offers students five concentrations: Cybersecurity, Privacy, and Technology Risk Management; Employment Law and HR Risk Management; Financial Regulation and Compliance; Health Care Regulation; and Legal Risk Management, Contracting, and Compliance.

 Additionally, the College of Law offers one of the most extensive externship programs in the United States, with more than one hundred placements throughout Florida and elsewhere.
-Clinics at the law school's Public Interest Law Center provide "live client" training for second- and third-year students on a wide variety of legal services, specializing in everything from family law cases, to juvenile delinquency cases, to immigration advocacy.
+Clinics at the law school's Public Interest Law Center provide "live client" training for second- and third-year students on a wide variety of legal services, specializing in everything from elder law cases, to juvenile delinquency cases, to immigration advocacy.
 In addition, students in the Business Law Clinic learn transactional skills and earn academic credit by helping advise business and social entrepreneurs within the Florida State University community.

 The College of Law offers nine joint graduate pathways in cooperation with other colleges, schools, and departments at Florida State University.
 The joint pathways bring together the study of law with oceanography and aquatic environmental sciences, business, information law, information technology, international affairs, public administration, social work, sport management, as well as urban and regional planning.